Walmart closing an Everett store that locals say was plagued by theft

 “We’ve seen people come out with TVs, big boxes of who knows what, a vacuum one time,” said Hannah Barnett, who works at the Bud Hut marijuana shop across state Highway 99 from the Walmart, which the company says will close April 21.

-Walmart said in a statement Friday the store, at 11400 Highway 99, is being shutdown after the retailer determined it “hasn’t performed as well as we hoped.”
-The retailer said the store’s 198 employees can transfer to to other Walmart locations, including a Superstore at 1605 S.E, Everett Mall Way and five other stores in Snohomish County.
+Walmart said in a statement Friday the store, at 11400 Highway 99, is being shut down after the retailer determined it “hasn’t performed as well as we hoped.”
+The retailer said the store’s 198 employees can transfer to other Walmart locations, including a Supercenter at 1605 S.E.
+Everett Mall Way and five other stores in Snohomish County.
 Walmart has 65 locations in Washington.

 But several businesses near the closing store said shoplifting has become a serious problem, including at Walmart.

-Note: This story has been updated with additional store closing reported by Business Insider.